 The worker shortage then spread to several other sectors, with constant recruitment drives and promises to staff that the company is taking issues of staff shortages seriously resulting in frustration and burn-out.
 Indeed, let us not forget that 2022 was the year of ‘quiet-quitting’, which saw workers hold back from going above and beyond in their respective roles.

-Motivation is a very tricky subject for entrepreneurs because it requires hefty investment in terms of time and energy.
+In 2023, travel is back with a bang and people are making up for lost time.
+However, motivation remains a tricky subject for entrepreneurs because it requires hefty investment in terms of time and energy.
 But, a lack of motivation can also harm the business and push an organisation into a slump.
 Here are five tips for CEOs and team leaders to ensure that creative juices keep flowing and their team keeps performing.

 1. Motivate yourself first